 Please note: The following are summaries.
 Do your own due diligence.

-First American Scientific Corporation developed, manufactures and sells the KDS Micronex (KDS = Kinetic Disintegration System)
+First American Scientific Corporation manufactures and sells the KDS (Kinetic Disintegration System) Micronex

-The KDS disintegration technology is patented in the USA, Canada, UK, Europe, Mexico, Australia, New Zealand, and Japan.
-Patent applications are pending in Malaysia and Korea.
+The KDS disintegration technology is patented in the USA, Canada, UK, Europe, Mexico, Australia, New Zealand, Japan, Malaysia, Korea and China.

-The acquisition cost of the version S8 varies from $300,000 to $400,000 depending on the application, auxiliary equipment, and the model chosen.
+The acquisition cost of the model S8 varies from $300,000 to $400,000 depending on the application, auxiliary equipment, and the version chosen.

 State of Incorporation: Nevada